sourcegraph/sourcegraph-public-snapshot/doc/campaigns/references/campaign_spec_templating.md

 The result is that `comby` only search and replaces in those files, instead of having to search through the complete repository.

-The `${{ previous_step.modified_files }}` in the second step will be replaced by the list of files that the previous `comby` step modified.
-The final `run` value will look like this, if `comby` modified both of these files:
+Before the second step is executed `previous_step.modified_files` will be replaced with the list of files that the previous `comby` step modified.
+It will look similar to this:

 ```yaml
 run: goimports -w cmd/src/main.go internal/fmt/fmt.go
 ```

+See "[Examples](#examples)" for more examples of how to use and leverage templating in campaign specs.

 ## Fields with template support

-Template variables are supported in the following fields:
+Templating is supported in the following fields:

 - [`steps.run`](campaign_spec_yaml_reference.md#steps-run)
 - [`steps.env`](campaign_spec_yaml_reference.md#steps-run) values